When it comes to genetic engineering, there are two central questions: “What are the possibilities?” “What are the consequences?”

 Latest Research + Ethics in Bioengineering

-Review scientific journal articles and debate the morality of emergent technologies like gene therapy and the possibility of a future with “designer babies.”
+Innovations in genetic engineering are far outpacing our ability to regulate and manage their implications.
+Debate the morality of emergent technologies like gene therapy and the possibility of a future with “designer babies.”

 Andrew Hessel is the CEO of Humane Genomics Inc., a seed-stage company developing virus-based therapies for cancer, starting with dogs.
 He is a co-founder of the Genome Project-write, the international scientific effort working to engineer large genomes, including the human genome.
 From 2012-2017 Andrew was the Distinguished Researcher at Autodesk Life Sciences.
 He has been Singularity University faculty since 2009.
 His goal is to help people better understand and use living systems to meet the needs of society.

 Dr. Steve Long FRS holds the Stanley O. Ikenberry University Endowed Chair of Plant Biology and Crop Sciences, at the University of Illinois.
 He is also the Distinguished Professor of Crop Sciences at Lancaster University, UK and a visiting professor and fellow at Oxford University.
 His photosynthesis research made the front page of the New York Times and was one of the 12 Scientific Moments of 2016.
 He is an elected Fellow of the American Society of Plant Biology, the American Association for the Advancement of Science, as well as, a Fellow of the Royal Society.